ionic-team/stencil-site/src/docs/introduction/getting-started.md

 - `npm test` runs your project's tests.
 The Stencil CLI has created both end-to-end and unit tests when scaffolding your project.

-The second section describes a few commands to required to finish getting your project bootstrapped.
+The second section describes a few commands required to finish getting your project bootstrapped.

 > You will need to complete these steps in order to run any of the above commands